CybercentreCanada/assemblyline4_docs/docs/administration/system_management.md

  ```

 ### (Optional) Upgrade Services to Compatible Framework
-At this stage, you're deployment has been successfully upgraded and your core components should be upgraded to a newer framework release.
+At this stage, your deployment has been successfully upgraded and your core components should be upgraded to a newer framework release.

 While the system is still paused, on the Services page you should find that all your services are in a disabled state as they're assumed to be incompatible with the rest of the system.
 If using public services, there should be advertisements to upgrade to the latest compatible version.